 Yet more curious is how independence-seekers the world over only seem to want themselves to be independent from those around them, not vice-versa.
 The cries from Brits wanting to “escape” from the geographical reality of Europe were not used by the same people during the Scottish independence referendum: “We don’t want to be ruled from Brussels (but we want Scotland to be ruled from London).”
 The Confederates yearning to break free from the yoke of the Union certainly didn’t want the same independence for their slaves.
 Whether it’s neighbours playing loud music all night in your block or corporate oligopolies lobbying for “free” trade agreements to axe a country’s environmental aid by claiming unfair competition, those who seek freedom and independence only seem to want to apply such concepts to their own freedom and independence regardless of the damage it does to everyone else on their block, country, continent or planet.
 Independence is rarely for the “others” they happen to share this world with (and on whom they do actually depend for so many things).

 I don’t remember who it was that said “Patriotism teaches us to believe a false history and to hate people we’ve never met”, but this has certainly become apparent in the aftermath of the Brexit campaign.
 I also remember a Buddhist monk who once said, “If I say I’m the best, everyone will call me an idiot; but if I say we’re the best, they’ll vote for me.”
 This has been seen again with so many quotes from Churchill (from people who act more like Neville Chamberlain, pretending that events “on the continent” won’t affect Britain).
 Some Brits pin imaginary medals on themselves, saying “we won the war”, referring to a war that happened generations before they were born (not to mention the fact that it was won by the Red Army and the US Navy with a couple of atom bombs, a portent of times to come, but that’s another story…), or even “we were last invaded in 1066”, referring to a time and place that has nothing to do with them, the society they live in, nor very probably their own genes.
 But this false first person plural is used in all countries, and not just referring to a mythical, irrelevant past.
-It can even be seen in the two international football tournaments played early this summer, with millions following “our” team as they watched eleven tax-dodging young millionaires who mostly work in foreign countries play another eleven lads with a different coloured shirt.
+It can even be seen in international football tournaments with millions following “our” team as they watched eleven tax-dodging young millionaires who mostly work in foreign countries play another eleven lads with a different coloured shirt.
 And if “our” team wins, this is somehow “our” victory as we sit thousands of miles away on the armchair with a beer.

 And perhaps the greatest irony is how people say they want to be “independent” along with millions of other people.
 This reminds me of that scene from The Life of Brian where an entire crowd shouts “We’re all individual!”
 But this desire to at least appear individual drives the masses to vote for mavericks, to join groups and post opinions on the internet about everything from medicine to philosophy and above all to put down the true experts as uncool nerds (as Gove and Trump have successfully done).
 With such ease to publish opinions to the world today, people now seem more concerned about having the right to an opinion than about having the right opinion.
 Indeed, we have a democratic right to be wrong, to say 2+2=3, but seriously, why bother?
-I wonder if historians in future centuries after the Second Dark Ages and environmental meltdown will look on this mass adulation of ignorance and point to the likes of those working class heroes Donald, Boris and their voters as we now point to the likes of Nero and panem et circenses?
+I wonder if historians in future centuries after the Second Dark Ages and environmental meltdown will look on this mass adulation of ignorance and point to the likes of those working-class heroes Donald, Boris and their voters as we now point to the likes of Nero and panem et circenses?
 Indeed, ignoring the facts to follow our basic, sometimes hateful, instincts is nothing new.
 It took the world centuries to fully accept that we live on a spherical planet orbiting the sun, despite all the evidence from the experts against spiritual leaders’ humbug as they continued to burn heretics.

 But this human failing is particularly worrying if one considers that democracy is a system whereby everybody gets the right to decide upon things they mostly know little about, giving their opinion about important, complex policies that will affect their future (notice that I say “opinion”, not “knowledge”).
 The kind of atmosphere we’ve just seen created in the UK (political assassination included) has throughout history led to savage dictatorships of the kind the British seem to think they are immune, possibly due to being so often on the winning side of wars and thus writing history themselves.